fanglingsu/vimb/faq.md

 ## Does vimb provide formfiller?

 No, vimb has no built in formfiller.
-But it's some kind of execise to set this up by youself, by using the features of vimb.
+But it's possible to put this into by using the built in features like evaluation of JavaScript code and the control socket.
+There is also an example [script][ff] that can be used to write a own formfiller.
-Following snippets may help to get a working formfiller that fits into your setup and your way to use a vimb.

-1. Add a method that takes the form data and put it into the form element on current page.
-A sample [scripts.js][ffjs] that provides this functionality can be found in the sources of vimb.
-2. Add a shell script into your `PATH` that takes an URI as argument and provides the formdata to be feed into the form fields.
-This needs vimb to be compiled with `FEATURE_SOCKET`.
-A sample [formfiller][ffsh] script, that uses gpg encrypted or unencrypted files is also available in the sources of vimb.
-3. Make sure the commands to fill the form are not written to command history of vimb.
-4. Start formfill.
-There are two ways to start the formfill, by hand on request via `:sh formfiller %` or by autocmd automatic on page load

-       au LoadFinished https://github.com/login* sh! formfiller %

 ## Editor opens without the contents of textarea